PietPtr/picotide/clock_tests/scratchpad.md

 **As producer consumer**: On the other core user logic can run that reads from / writes to the SIO FIFO.
 All these user cores will run at the same clock speed due to the control algorithm, but if everything is a producer/consumer anyway and expects to sometimes wait for a fifo to clear/fill that's not of much use.

 **As a tightly syncronized core**: If compiling on the _assumption_ that the user cores run at the same logical frequency is possible interesting scheduling is possible.
 It probably means that some user logic should be nop-padded.
 This is possible by setting a strict cycle budget per sync/data word coming in from the PIOs.
 The user logic should be driven / run in an environment that counts cycles.
 That's possible with the `syst_cvr` counter.

+## Clock experiments results

+The PLL is easy to control through its registers (specifically fbdiv), and these can be changed at runtime to change the frequency.
+The resolution is dependent on how much the ref clock is divided.
+Using settings to get a 100MHz clock, incrementing the fbdiv by 1 results in a 1MHz change.

+For more precise clock control, consider an SI5351A (0.77 cents) on a custom PCB.